 \section{Acknowledgements}

-We thank Joel Klassen for suggesting the connection between \gscon~and quantum memories, {Barbara Terhal and Roberto Oliveira for helpful discussions regarding perturbation theory gadgets}, Sarvagya Upadhyay, Damian Markham, Eleni Diamanti, Attila Pereszlenyi, Amer Mouawad, Vinayak Pathak, and David Gosset for insightful discussions, and the anonymous referees whose feedback helped improve this paper.
+We thank Joel Klassen for suggesting the connection between \gscon~and quantum memories, {Barbara Terhal and Roberto Oliveira for helpful discussions regarding perturbation theory gadgets}, Sarvagya Upadhyay, Damian Markham, Eleni Diamanti, Attila Pereszlenyi, Amer Mouawad, Vinayak Pathak, and David Gosset for insightful discussions, {Shelby Kimmel for suggesting the use of perfect completeness of QCMA~\cite{JKNN12} to improve QCMA-completeness of \gscon\ to QCMA-completeness of \ffgscon,} and the anonymous referees whose feedback helped improve this paper.
 Part of this work was completed during the UC Berkeley Simons Institute for the Theory of Computing's program on Quantum Hamiltonian Complexity.

 SG acknowledges support from a Government of Canada NSERC Banting Postdoctoral Fellowship and the Simons Institute for the Theory of Computing at UC Berkeley.

 JS acknowledges support from a Government of Canada NSERC Postdoctoral Fellowship, the French National Research Agency (ANR-09-JCJC-0067-01), and the European Union (ERC project QCC 306537).
 Research at the Centre for Quantum Technologies at the National University of Singapore is partially funded by the Singapore Ministry of Education and the National Research Foundation, also through the Tier 3 Grant ``Random numbers from quantum processes,'' (MOE2012-T3-1-009).